 A few new restaurants to hit the Nashville scene includes, Two Ten Jack, Nashville’s first izakaya (or Japanese pub), and The Treehouse, a funky, lit-up hangout that offers fine dining, craft brews and late-night bites.
 Porter Road Butcher provides locally-sourced, pasture-raised meat including a variety of cuts of sausage, pork chops and more.

 Looking for a space to entertain a large group of friends?
-Look no further than POP, East Nashville’s new dining and event space.
+One part restaurant, one part POP-UP and one part event space, POP is the next generation in eclectic dining.
 The space accommodates seating for up to 68 diners, as well as features a 1,000-square-foot gallery space and large patio.

 Also an artist’s haven, Five Points is home to several galleries including the Art & Invention Gallery and adjoining studio, Garage Mahal.
 Having five to six shows annually, including the signature Tomato Art Show in August and Holiday Artisan Show in December, Art & Invention Gallery focuses on inventiveness in fine art, crafts and original furniture.
 Named Nashville’s “Best Neighborhood Event,” the Tomato Art Festival is a laid back event that has attracted regional and national attention for its celebration of the fruit.

-When it comes to one-of-a-kind shopping, East Nashville has a variety of options: Hip Zipper is a classic, vintage consignment boutique that features a unique, eclectic collection of clothing from various eras.
+When it comes to one-of-a-kind shopping, East Nashville has a variety of options: The Green Wagon offers ecofriendly shopping with hopes to make living sustainably as easy as possible for their customers.
+Their products hold up a rigorous set of standards based on all natural ingredients, sustainable production practices, and local production.
+The Hip Zipper is a classic, vintage consignment boutique that features a unique, eclectic collection of clothing from various eras.

 Located within the Idea Hatchery are vintage and artsy finds that are within a short distance of each other such as Moss, Goodbuy Girls, Hello Boys, Alegria, and the all-local bookstore East Side Story.
 Next door to the Idea Hatchery is Wonders on Woodland, a fun antique shop loaded with vintage jewelry, furniture, home goods, and more.

-Old Made Good (OMG) is a little bit of everything: vintage goods, clothing and accessories, handmade, local art, one-of-a-kind finds, re-purposed and rescued furniture abound in OMG.
-Finish up your day by driving to Fanny’s House of Music and search through their great selection of new, used and vintage merchandise (clothing and instruments) – all in a comfortable and easy environment.
+Pop into HumanKind Made: Locally Made Goods and find vintage and modern apparel in a quirky atmosphere for men and women.
+Every corner is filled with great finds and many locally, hand-made items.
+Old Made Good (OMG) is a little bit of everything: vintage goods, clothing and accessories, handmade local art, one-of-a-kind finds, and re-purposed and rescued furniture abound.
+Finish up your day by driving to Fanny’s House of Music and search through their great selection of new, used, and vintage merchandise (clothing and instruments) – all in a comfortable and easy environment.